UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

       :type object: :class:`KX_GameObject` or string
       :arg reference: The (name of the) object which position, orientation, and scale to copy (optional), if the object to add is a light and there is not reference the light's layer will be the same that the active layer in the blender scene.
       :type reference: :class:`KX_GameObject` or string
-      :arg time: The lifetime of the added object, in frames.
-A time of 0 means the object will last forever (optional).
+      :arg time: The lifetime of the added object, in frames (assumes one frame is 1/50 second).
+A time of 0.0 means the object will last forever (optional).
-      :type time: integer
+      :type time: float
       :return: The newly added object.
       :rtype: :class:`KX_GameObject`